-O come, let us fix our eyes on Jesus, the founder and perfecter of our faith, who for the joy that was set before Him endured the cross, despising the shame, and is seated at the right hand of the throne of God.
+O come, let us fix our eyes on Jesus, the founder, and perfecter of our faith, who for the joy set before Him endured the cross, despising the shame and is seated at the right hand of the throne of God.
 (Gradual for Lent, based on Hebrews 12:2)

 When the characters in the Passion narrative look at Jesus, what do they see?
 In most cases, people misunderstood who He is and what He was doing.
-In some cases, by faith, people recognized Him aright.
-Our Lenten series this year, Eyes on Jesus is based on Passion according to St. Mark.
+In some cases, by faith, people recognized Him immediately.
+Our Lenten series this year, Eyes on Jesus, focuses on Passion according to St. Mark.
 We will examine how the various people around Jesus viewed Him—and how we should view Him.
 We will "fix our eyes" on what Jesus has done to save us from our sins by His holy, precious blood and innocent sufferings and death, and celebrate what God sees on account of His work: our justification for His sake.

-On Ash Wednesday, we will see how, in spite of Jesus' repeated predictions about His upcoming Passion, the disciples with "Misjudging Eyes" fail to recognize that soon He will not be with them, and they cannot see the anonymous woman's anointing of Jesus as preparation for His burial.
-But Jesus sees her actions as a beautiful deed that will be proclaimed throughout the world wherever the Gospel is heard.
+On Ash Wednesday, we will see how, despite Jesus' repeated predictions about His upcoming Passion, the disciples with "Misjudging Eyes" fail to recognize that soon He will not be with them.
+They cannot see the anonymous woman's anointing of Jesus as preparation for His burial.
+Jesus sees her actions as a beautiful deed that will be proclaimed throughout the world, wherever people hear the Gospel.

 In the third week of Lent, we stare into the "Denying Eyes" of Peter and the other apostles.
-They could not see how they could ever fall away from Jesus, but after Jesus is betrayed by Judas, ten of them flee, and Peter—when he is spotted by a servant girl and sees that his own neck is on the line—sees fit to deny Jesus, which leads to his own eyes weeping in remorse.
-We sinners likewise deny our Lord in many ways, but Jesus denied Himself to take up the cross for our salvation.
+They could not see how they could ever fall away from Jesus.
+After His betrayal by Judas, ten of them flee.
+Peter, when spotted by a servant girl, sees that his neck is on the line.
+Peter sees fit to deny Jesus, which leads to his own eyes weeping in remorse.
+We sinners likewise deny our Lord in many ways.
+Instead, Jesus denies Himself to take up the cross for our salvation.

 In the fifth week of Lent, we look through the "Worldly Eyes" of Pilate, the Jewish leaders, and the Roman soldiers.
-Pilate can only view matters in a worldly, pragmatic way, wishing to placate the worldly Jewish leaders and crowd, so he consents to handing Jesus over for crucifixion.
-The soldiers see the opposite of a worldly king, but their ironic hailing of Him as "King of the Jews" proclaims who He really is.
+Pilate can only view matters in a worldly, pragmatic way, wishing to appease the earthly Jewish leaders and crowd, so he consents to hand Jesus over for crucifixion.
+The soldiers see the opposite of an earthly king, but their ironic hailing of Him as "King of the Jews" proclaims who He truly is.
 The world looks for power and glory; God's way is suffering and the cross.s.

 On Maundy Thursday, there is "More than Meets the Eye" to the Lord's Supper.
-We will look into the Old Testament background of the Last Supper and rejoice in the mystery that Jesus, in and with, bread and wine, gives us His body and blood in order to deliver to us the benefits of His Passion.
+We will look into the Old Testament background of the Last Supper and rejoice in the mystery that Jesus, in and with bread and wine, gives us His body and blood to deliver to us the benefits of His Passion.